ojijoebrain/Compare_Product/README.md

 Lovette Duke - Backend Developer

 ## Introduction
-Compare_Product is a web application designed to help users compare products quickly and effectively.
-By offering detailed comparisons on features, prices, reviews, and expert ratings, our platform empowers users to make well-informed purchasing decisions.
+Compare_Product is a web application designed to help users compare product prices quickly and effectively.
+By offering detailed comparisons on prices, reviews, and ratings, our platform empowers users to make well-informed purchasing decisions.

 ## TECH STACK
 # Frontend Technologies: